 The pump is refilled in the clinic by your pain doctor.
 Make sure you have an appointment with your doctor for the next pump refill.
 Call the pain service 1 week before your appointment so that your medication can be ordered in time.

 At the clinic visit, your doctor will numb your skin so that you will not feel any pain.
 Then, your doctor will put a needle through your skin and into the pump.
-Your doctor takes out any medication that is left in the pump and puts new medication into it (see Figure 3).
+Your doctor will take out any medication that is left in the pump and will put new medication into it (see Figure 3).

 Each time the pump is refilled, a small bandage will be put over the injection site.
-The bandage can be removed after 1 day.
+You can remove the bandage after 1 day.

 Each time your pump is refilled or changed, you will get a piece of paper with the following information:

 - The kind of pain medication that is in your pump

 - The amount of medication that the pump gives you

 - The date that your pump will need to be refilled with new medication

 It is important to keep track of this information so that the pump does not run out of medication.Back to top

 Maybe.
 If your doctor thinks you will need extra doses of medication, he or she will give you a device called a Personal Therapy Manager (or PTM).
 This handheld programmer will allow you to give yourself an extra dose of medication from the pump, if you need it.
 The amount of this extra dose is preset by your doctor.